-Some email clients and/or smartphones might block the images in emails by default, which disables the tracking.
-Hopefully, in the great majorities of cases, the images are displayed by default and GeoTrack works normally.
+Some email clients and/or smartphones might block the images in emails by default, which disables tracking.
+Hopefully, in the great majority of cases, the images are displayed by default and GeoTrack works normally.

-Just sign up for a free trial and within your trial account you can upgrade it at any time.
-You can pay by credit/debit card online or Paypal.
+Just sign up for a free trial and within your trial account, you can upgrade it at any time.
+You can pay by credit/debit card online or through Paypal.

-Plans are month-to-month, 6 months or annual.
-You can start/stop or make changes to your plan at any time (but note that refunds are not given for cancellation or downgrades).
+Plans are month-to-month, 6 months, or annual.
+You can start/stop or make changes to your plan at any time (but note that refunds are not given for cancellations or downgrades).
 Contact us for details.